Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

 For certain expressions, their acceptability and/or interpretation in a context is conditioned on the polarity of this context.
 Expressions with distributional preference\footnote{We use the vague and permissive term `preference' here to cover the whole spectrum of asymmetries between positive and negative contexts that an expression shows -- from ungrammaticality to decreased prominence of a narrow scope reading.
-Gradations of polarity-sensitivity will play a crucial role in our discussion, but specifically for this reason we are looking for a unified way to describe the whole space of polarity sensitivity phenomena. } towards negative contexts are called negative polarity items (NPIs).
+Gradations of polarity sensitivity will play a crucial role in our discussion, but specifically for this reason we are looking for a unified way to describe the whole space of polarity sensitivity phenomena. } for negative contexts are called negative polarity items (NPIs).
 Expressions with preference towards positive contexts are called positive polarity items (PPIs).
-For example, \emph{any} is a NPI \ref{ex:npi}, while \emph{already} is a PPI \ref{ex:ppi}.
-More generally, such items are said to be \textbf{polarity-sensitive}.
+For example, \emph{any} is an NPI \ref{ex:npi}, while \emph{already} is a PPI \ref{ex:ppi}.
+NPIs and PPIs are said to be \textbf{polarity-sensitive}.
+Like degree, we treat polarity sensitivity as a continuous property on the [0,1] interval, where 0 is a very pronounced NPI, 1 a very pronounced PPI, with polarity-neutral items in the middle.

 \ex. $^*$Mary bought {\bf any} books.
 NPI\\ Mary didn't buy {\bf any} books.

 \ex.
 John has arrived {\bf already}.
 PPI\\ $^*$John hasn't arrived {\bf already}.